DanielFerrariR/front-basic/README.md

 ## Tests

-- Was just a page, but could use Cypress/Jest if was a bigger application.
+- It was just a page, but could use Cypress/Jest if it was a bigger application.

 ## CI configuration